Billy Blanks Jr.: Career

 This led to the eventual launch of the Dance It Out program.
 In 2013, he had some recurring segments as a fitness personality on The Dr. Oz Show They conducted Dance It Out classes at Blanks Studios, and have taken the program nationally and internationally with over a thousand certified instructors. and conducted special live sessions for employees at Whirlpool Corporation in Michigan.

 In 2017, Blanks moved to Greenwich, Connecticut where he opened his dance and fitness studio at the Arthur Murray Dance Studio, and served as the artistic director for the Wall Street Theater in Norwalk.
-Blanks also served as a judge for the Dancing Stars of Greenwich charity event in 2018.
+Blanks also served as a judge for the Dancing Stars of Greenwich charity event in 2018, which raised money for Abilis.

 In 2020, Blanks worked with Lifetime to produce Dance It Out as a "moving fitness talk show".
 The show features interviews with people followed by dance segments where Blanks Jr. invites everyone to participate.
 He wanted to get people moving when they were stuck in their homes during COVID-19 quarantine.
 In 2021, he launched an app with Touchpoint Group Holdings, Inc. that allows subscribers to live-stream classes hosted by Blanks and other instructors from home.
 In addition to his current work with Dance It Out, Blanks is a creative director of the Talent Recap website and hosts their related show which covers television talent shows.